jennyzeng/Notes/Nvidia_CUDA.md

 # How to solve the incompatible issue of new NVIDIA GPU and CUDA 8.0 on Ubuntu
-I got a GTX 1070 GPU just right after it was released so I got problems in installing CUDA 8.0 toolkit because the driver version in CUDA was too old that it did not support the new GPU.Hence, I was not able to login to my system on the interface, it only display the login.
+I got a GTX 1070 GPU just right after it was released and got problems in installing CUDA 8.0 toolkit.
+The driver version in CUDA toolkit was too old that it did not support the new GPU.
+Hence, I was not able to login to my system on the interface, it only display the login again and again.
 Below is what I did to solve this problem.

 1. remove all installed NIVIDA drivers ```sudo apt-get purge nvidia-*```